hms-networks/flexy-cumulocity-connector/QUICK-START.md

 2. `jvmrun`
 3. `CumulocityConnectorConfig.json`

-Note: The `CumulocityConnectorConfig.json` file is optional.
-If you do not provide this file, the connector will use the default Cumulocity configuration and create a new file.

 ## Configuration

 After the files have been uploaded, a device registration entry must be created in Cumulocity, and the connector configuration file updated.
+You'll need to know the bootstrap tenant, username, and password for your Cumulocity instance prior to configuration.

 ### Cumulocity Registration